 Last season the unfancied Golden State Warriors won the NBA Championship using a style of play known as ‘Small Ball’ that is becoming increasingly popular in the league.
 Traditionally, basketball was played with two post players, known as the center and power forward, playing near the basket; and three other players that stayed on the perimeter, outside the 3 point line.
 Play often focused on getting the ball to one of these post players who were able to score from short range using their size and strength.

 A rule change that eradicated prohibiting zone defences around 15 years ago made this type of play more difficult as teams blocked passing lines into the middle and could crowd the area when the ball did get through.
-To counteract this some teams started to employ the small ball strategy by employing just one player, the center, near the basket and the rest of the players on the perimeter.
+To counteract this some teams started to employ the small ball strategy by employing just one player, the center, near the basket and the rest of the players on the perimeter of the 3 point line.
 The idea was to free up this post area by forcing zone defences to become stretched as they marked the players on the outside.

 The change in role of the second post player to spending more time on the perimeter meant they needed to be more versatile, agile and quicker to face up their opponent on the outside rather than rely on brute force in the crowded post area.
 These players had a more all-round skill set making them suitable for different positions on court and, as mentioned in a previous post, this follows the trend in all sports over the last 20 years.
 It is known as small ball as these skill sets are associated with players of shorter stature, though the actual height of these players has not always been smaller.